Centre Block: Characteristics

-The Centre Block houses offices and facilities, including the prime minister's office, that of the leader of Her Majesty's Loyal Opposition, and the offices of other party leaders, as well as senators, ministers, and commons staff.
+The Centre Block houses offices and facilities, including the office of the Prime Minister, that of the Leader of the Official Opposition, and the offices of other party leaders, as well as senators, ministers, and Commons staff.
 Further, there are numerous parliamentary committee rooms and the Parliamentary Press Gallery.

 Confederation Hall

 The Centre Block is arranged symmetrically around Confederation Hall, located immediately inside the main entrance.
 It is an octagonal chamber, the perimeter of which is divided by limestone clustered columns into eight bays of two different sizes, themselves subdivided by dark green syenite pillars.
 Behind these runs a vaulted ambulatory that supports the upper gallery.
 The arcaded arches are topped by gables sculpted to commemorate the confederated nature of Canada and they support one side of the hall's fan vaulted ceiling with carved bosses, while the other side rests on a single column in the centre of the room.
 This column is borne on a stone carved with an image of Neptune amongst sea lions and fish in a mythical sea.
 It was placed at noon on 2 July 1917, to mark the 50th anniversary of Confederation, and above it was carved the words: